ErpNetDocs/tech/modules/crm/clientcenter/platform-settings.md

 Client Center settings must be configured in a **key-value pair JSON format**.

-1. From your main model environment, expand the website's details with the circular **info button**.
+1. From your main website environment, expand the Client Center's details with the circular **info button**.

-This will expand a side tab on the right with information just for the particular website (Client Center).
+This will reveal a side tab on the right with information just for the particular website (Client Center).

 From there, click the **Open** button.